meldissa/p1-posture-flex/README.md

 ### Current Features

+For this project I opted for a single page website, this is fully responsive and consists of a header, footer and 4 main section; Home, About Us, Exercises and Contact Us.

 * __Header__: In the header section I have included a fully responsive navigation which is accessible at different screen sizes.
 On larger screens for desktops, the navigation bar consists of the Posute Flex logo on the left hand side.
 The navigation buttons for Home, About Us, Exercises and Contact Us are locate on the right hand side.
 The user is able to hover over the logo and each of the navigation section buttons which has the hover CSS style applied to change color so user is aware that this can be selected.
 The logo can be clicked which will take user back to the top and each of the navigation buttons will take the user to the relevant section of the website.
 The navigation is also fixed, so when the user scrolls down the page, this is still accessible and the user does not need to scroll back up to the top to access this.
 There is also the Bootstrap scrollspy element implemented for the navigation so when the user scrolls down the page the relevant section is highligted to indicate to the user which section they are currently viewing.
 At smaller screen sizes the nagivation for each of the section is collapsed in a burger menu and can be accessed once the user selects the burger menu to display the drop down for each of the section which the user can select.
 The header section also includes the Bootstrap carousel layout which consists of 3 slides cycling through automatically, if the user does hover over the slide then this stops from moving forward.
 The slides also include buttons so the user can cycle through this on their own and at the bottom it display which slide is currently displayed out of 3 in the form of bars.
 The purpose of the carousel slider was to capture the user with the use of imagery and captions on each slider with a relevant link to take the user to the desired section.

 * __Home__: The Home section consists of content which provides the user an introduction of why posture matters, then proceeds to list the benefits of good posture and common posture mistakes.
-For the latter two sections I have used the Fontawesome icons and applied CSS style to add color to display the benefits in green and mistakes in red.
+For the latter two sections I have used the Font Awesome icons and applied CSS style to add color to display the benefits in green and mistakes in red.
 This provides the user with further visual guidance on what these sections represent.
 I have kept the content simple and minimal so this does not overwhelm the user with too much information.

 * __About Us (Learn More About Us)__: The About Us section has the Bootstrap featurette template style applied with text on the left and an image on the right.
 The text is brief and provides the user with information about Posture Flex and the company's goal.
 Once again this is kept simple to not overwhelm the user with information overload.
 The image used fits in with the general color scheme of the website and adds visual for the user to break up the section so this is not just covered with text.

 * __Exercises (Try These Exercises)__: The Exercises section contains a list of 5 exercises the user can perform to improve their posture.
 Each exercise type is split up using a heading to indicate to the user that this is the start of a new section.
 This is followed by an image to represent what the exercise would look like, the duration of the exercise and the instructions on how to complete this which has an ordered list applied.
 For lager screens, the text is displayed on the right of the image so the user can view this side by side, and for smaller screens the text is displayed underneath the image so the user can scroll down to view this information without having to zoom in on the text or image.
-The duration and instruction sub-headings also have a Fontawesome icon applied to provide further visual display to the user.
+The duration and instruction sub-headings also have a Font Awesome icon applied to provide further visual display to the user.

 * __Contact Us (Get In Touch With Us)__: The Contact Us section is the last section the user is able to access once having scrolled down the webpage, once the user has fully viewed the information they are then able to fill out a contact form.
 The contact form has a basic layout and gives the user the option to either provide feedback or submit a question via the dropdown option.
 The form is kept simple and easy to fill out so this does not disinterest the user from submitting feedback or questions by having additional barriers such as exessive amount of required fields and information from user to be able to submit the form.